 Schedule your flu vaccination through MyChart.

 If you see a non-SSM Health provider

 Contact your PCP's office or get your vaccination at a pharmacy.
-See our list of retail pharmacies that provide vaccinations.
 If you receive pharmacy benefits through a carrier other than WellFirst Health, be sure to confirm insurance coverage for any vaccine provided at your pharmacy.